NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/soaring-wings-(greater).md

 trait01: "invested"
 trait02: "magical"
 trait03: "tattoo"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 14
 weight:
 value: "3800"
 subvalue: "gp"
 invest:
 usage: "tattooed on the body"
 license: "ORC"
 identify:
 description: "Wings, normally tattooed on the upper back, enable you to fly when activated.
-The visual manifestation is typically a slight glow or ripple in the ink, but some artists make it so the tattoo creates a glowing aura or lines of light in the shape of wings.  **Activate** `pf2:2` command, envision  **Frequency** once per hour  * * *  **Effect** For 10 minutes, you gain a fly Speed equal to either your land Speed or 20 feet, whichever is greater."
+  The visual manifestation is typically a slight glow or ripple in the ink, but some artists make it so the tattoo creates a glowing aura or lines of light in the shape of wings.  **Activate** `pf2:2` command, envision  **Frequency** once per hour \
+  \ * * *  **Effect** For 10 minutes, you gain a fly Speed equal to either your land Speed or 20 feet, whichever is greater."
 powerTitle1:
 actionEconomy1:
 type1: